msuhasrao31/msuhasrao31/README.md

 <h1 align="center">Hi 👋, I'm Suhas Rao Mogiligidda</h1>
-<h3 align="center">Im an Undergraduate 2022 passed out in BTech Computer Science And Engineering, I'm Currently working as an Intern in the PwC Acceleration Center.
+<h3 align="center">Im an Undergraduate in Bachelor's of Technology in Computer Science And Engineering, I'm Currently working as an Intern in the PwC Acceleration Center.
 I work on Full Stack Web Development Projects building various apps and websites, and practice programming</h3>

 - 🌱 I’m currently learning **Full stack development**